duckietown/duckietown-lx/README.md

 metric of performance, continue reading to the `Perform local evaluation` section below.

 ### ℹ️ Check Robot Compatibility
-While we try our best to support running these exercises on all Duckiebot, some activities require special hardware and are only supported on specific robots.
+While we try our best to support running these exercises on all versions of the Duckiebot, some activities require special hardware and are only supported on specific robots.
 Please use this section to ensure the compatibility of the exercise and your robot.